wernerfred/docker-mailserver/docs/content/advanced/mail-forwarding/relay-hosts.md

 ### Excluding Sender Domains

 If you want mail sent from some domains to be delivered directly, you can exclude them from being delivered via the default relay by adding them to `config/postfix-relaymap.cf` with no destination.
-You can also do this via
+You can also do this via:

 ```sh
 setup.sh relay exclude-domain <domain>